Our Research

 Coercive control predicts more severe domestic violence

-This is the first paper from researchers working together on research to develop "Common Language for IPV Risk Appraisal, an Evidence-Based Policing Approach project" -- look out for more research from the CELIA team!
+This is the first paper from researchers working together on the "Common Language for IPV Risk Appraisal, an Evidence-Based Policing Approach” project.

-This study showed that coercive control is a distinct set of behaviors and attitudes that can be documented by police.
+This study showed that coercive control is a distinct set of behaviours and attitudes that can be documented by police.
 Also, coercive control is important in assessing the risk of future physical violence.

 Developing successful academic police partnerships: through the lens of researchers and law enforcement